 The initial reasoning for this system was to market his own hair care line, but it has now been adapted as a standard for hair typing.

 This system is the basics of the hair types and is continuously being adapted to be inclusive of the diversity of the hair types.

 Essentially, hair type is broken up into four main categories and then specialized into three subcategories of a, b, or c.
 More often than not, your hair will fall into a range of subcategories, because as much as we would like it to be, hair is not black and white.

-Learning about all of the types and their subcategories is important because it helps you to determine where you fall but also teaches you about different characteristics hair can have.
+Learning about all of the types and their subcategories is important because it helps you to determine where you fall and also teaches you about different characteristics hair can have.

 Think of hair types as your group of friends: each person has a different personality and reacts differently to different situations.
 Your hair is the exact same way.